ONTARIO

 Heritage And Culture

-Fine art has many homes across the province, including the Art Gallery of Ontario (www.ago.ca), the McMichael Canadian Art Collection (www.mcmichael.com) and the National Gallery of Canada (www.gallery.ca).
+Fine art has many homes across the province, including the Museum of Contemporary Art (www.moca.ca), the McMichael Canadian Art Collection (www.mcmichael.com) and the National Gallery of Canada (www.gallery.ca).
 On Manitoulin Island immerse in Indigenous traditions with Wikwemikong Tourism (www.wikytours.com) and learn about Indigenous Peoples of Ontario at Petroglyphs Provincial Park near Peterborough (www.ontarioparks.com) and the Museum of Ontario Archaeology in London (www.archaeologymuseum.ca).
 Indigenous history is also one of many topics covered by the world-renowned Royal Ontario Museum (www.rom.on.ca/en).

 History buffs can choose from meticulously preserved historic sites and living history museums, including Fort Henry (www.forthenry.com) and Upper Canada Village (www.uppercanadavillage.com) in Eastern Ontario; Fort George (www.parkscanada.gc.ca) and Old Fort Erie (www.niagaraparks.com) near Niagara Falls and Fort York (www.fortyork.ca) in Toronto; Doon Heritage Village in Kitchener; and the Buxton National Historic Site and Museum in North Buxton, near Chatham (www.buxtonmuseum.com).